radu-dogaru/LightWeight_Binary_CNN_and_ELM_Keras/README.md

 1) BCONV_ELM  - allows the design of a lightweight CNN with 2 convolutional+pooling layers.
 The optimization of the binary kernels is done while maximizing the accuracy of an extreme learning machine (used here for its fast learning).
-After that, a linear (optionally up to 2 hidden layers may be added) perceptron network (for reduced complexity) is trained.
+After that, a linear (optionally up to 2 hidden layers may be added) perceptron network (for reduced complexity) is trained at the output of the convolutional expander.
 The resulting model is well suited for hardware orineted implementations (e.g. FPGA, microcontrollers etc.)

 2) ELM_Keras: a convenient implementation of the Extreme Learning Machine including the case with no hidden layer and quantization of weights for resource-constrained platforms).
-This cell is extracted from the above and can be used independently on any desired dataset.
-Since it supports GPU very fast learning (under one minute) is achieved for medium sized datasest.
+This cell is extracted from the above notebook and to be used independently on any desired dataset.
+Since it supports GPU, very fast learning (under one minute) is achieved for medium sized datasest.
 It is not recommended for very big data since it requires a lot of RAM on the device.

 3) L-CNN:  the trainable version of the BCONV-ELM: it trains standard Keras/Tensorflow models for